Mohammed-islam0907/learning-devops/AWS/README.md

 - provides SSL termination (HTTPS) for your websites
 - High availability across zones
 - Does more than spreading traffic, handles failover, improves security and ensures high availability

+## Elastic Load Balancer (ELB)

+- Managed LB
+- AWS guaranteed it will be working
+- AW takes care of upgrades, maintenance
+- High availability
+- More expensive than setting up LB e.g. using Nginx, but it less effort needed
+- Integrated with mny AWS services